Gilson GA-1 auto

-to request information & price
+to request information & pricing for item 4878F SIEVE

 Gilson Gilsonic GA-1 Sonic Sifter with assorted sieves

 The AutoSiever offers dependable separations for particle sizing of fine granular materials and dry powders ranging from No. 20 to 5µL.
 It uses sonic sieving action with two-way (horizontal/vertical) tapping to achieve the most accurate and reliable particle separation of fine dry powders and granular materials.
 The AutoSiever is designed and manufactured in the U.S. to meet CE requirements.